-As the central server needs a means to identify users, it must hold a long-term pseudo-identifier and must generate the ephemeral pseudo-identities (${\tt EphIDs}$) to be pushed to the smartphones.
-As in the decentralized design, these ${\tt EphIDs}$ can be produced and sent to the smartphones in epochs.
+As the central server needs a means to identify users, it must hold a long-term pseudo-identifier and must generate the ephemeral pseudo-identities ( $\mathbb{E}phIDs$ ) to be pushed to the smartphones.
+As in the decentralized design, these $\mathbb{E}phIDs$ can be produced and sent to the smartphones in epochs.

 The smartphones broadcast their received EphIDs and receive the EphIDs sent by near-by smartphones.
-Smartphones locally store all observed EphIDs together with the corresponding proximity, and duration.
+Smartphones locally store all observed EphIDs together with the corresponding proximity, duration, and auxiliary data.
 See Figure ZZ.